-From 1 April 2019 you must file electronically if your gross annual PAYE and ESCT is \$50,000 or more, unless you have an exemption from us.
-You must complete your employment information electronically within two working days of the payday.
-To file your employment information electronically you have three options:
+You must file electronically if your gross annual PAYE and ESCT is \$50,000 or more unless you have an exemption from us.
+You must complete your employment information electronically within 2 working days of the payday.
+To file your employment information electronically you have 3 options:

-- onscreen form via myIR,
+- onscreen in myIR,

-- file transfer via myIR, or
+- file transfer in myIR, or

 - direct from payroll software using our Gateway services.